MelkhiorVintageComputing/NuBusFPGA/README.md

 The Declaration ROM is in the subdirectory DeclROM and includes the driver needed for the unaccelerated framebuffer and the RAM Disk.
 It needs the [Retro68](https://github.com/autc04/Retro68) toolchain to build.

-The code for the NuBusFPGAInit (which should be renamed) is in NuBusFPGAInit/, and will need a CodeWarrior INIT project to build, on a real Macintosh or an emulated one using e.g. Qemu.
+The code for the NuBusFPGAInit (which should be renamed and enables acceleration) is in NuBusFPGAInit/, and will need a CodeWarrior INIT project to build, on a real Macintosh or an emulated one using e.g. Qemu.
 It enables graphic acceleration.

+The code for the Audio component (which enables audio support over HDMI) is in NuBusFPGAHDMIAudio/.